In order to provide you with the specific service information regarding your community, please enter your ZIP code:

 Recycling organics will be easy and convenient with EDI’s commingled Organics Recycling program.
 EDI has expanded its source-separated green waste collection to include recycling food waste.
 The service will allow customers to place food scraps in the same container as green waste.
 EDI’s new Organics Recycling program will be a foundation for your community to achieve State mandates, including AB 1826, AB 1594, and SB 1383, which are directly related to organics recycling in the State of California.

-Since 1967, family-owned and operated EDI has had a long-standing commitment to reducing impacts on the environment through innovation.
-EDI’s state-of-the-art AD Facility began serving customers in early 2021, assisting your community to be in full compliance with State Mandates and keeping us On the Road to Zero Waste.
+Since 1967, family-owned and operated EDI has had a long-standing commitment to reducing environmental impacts through innovation.
+EDI’s state-of-the-art AD Facility began serving customers in early 2021, assisting your community in full compliance with State Mandates and keeping us on the Road to Zero Waste.

 EDI’s Anaerobic Digestion Facility